mgorn/mg-cxx/README.md

 }
 ```

-Downloaded files are cached in the `.cxxmg-cache/` directory so the same header does not need to be downloaded repeatedly.
+Downloaded files are cached in `.cxxmg-cache/` so the same header does not need to be downloaded repeatedly.
 The compiler may use `curl`, `wget`, or a configured downloader.

 Both quote and angle forms are supported and use the same cache entry: